Part 1 - General

 Rule 6.11.3

 Rule 6.11.3 refers to small balances within the stated limits whether in general client accounts or whether invested.
 (The stated limits can be varied by Council.
 The Society will consult with the KLTR before Council is asked to approve changes to these limits.)
-Guidance will be updated to reflect any changes in the stated limits, but solicitors should take steps to ensure that they are referring to the up to date limits when dealing with balances.
+Guidance will be updated to reflect any changes in the stated limits, but solicitors should take steps to ensure that they are referring to the up-to-date limits when dealing with balances.

 Sums between £10 and less than £50